What is the tree of life?

 When exploring a large tree it can be easy to get lost.
 To help avoid this, when exploring with a mouse, the tree won't permit you to navigate to a place where no leaf or common ancestor is on the screen.
 It also won't let you zoom in to a useless extent (e.g. fill the whole screen with one letter.
 We've provided additional tools to help you know where you are in the tree.

-More on the compass feature
+More on the location feature

 Beetles represent a substantial proportion of the 'insects with complete metamorphosis' and hence the grey shape is a trapeze that illustrates the group above is a substantial part of the group underneath.